MrGriefs/discord.js-cluster/README.md

 ## About

-DiscordJS Cluster is a fork of [Eris Sharder](https://www.npmjs.org/package/eris-sharder), proposing a powerful sharding manager for the Discord.js library, using [Node.js's cluster](https://nodejs.org/api/cluster.html) module to spread shards evenly among all cores.
+Discord.js Cluster is a fork of [Eris Sharder](https://www.npmjs.org/package/eris-sharder), proposing a powerful sharding manager for the Discord.js library, using [Node.js's cluster](https://nodejs.org/api/cluster.html) module to spread shards evenly among all cores.
 All features are on-par with [Eris Sharder](https://www.npmjs.org/package/eris-sharder), anything that gets added to [Eris Sharder](https://www.npmjs.org/package/eris-sharder) will get added here too.

 ## Installation